Dioxin found in eggs from two more German farms

 (Reuters Health) - Senior citizens who live with dogs appear to meet internationally recognized exercise goals just by walking them, a new study suggests.

-Germany then introduced a series of new measures including tough restrictions on animal feed ingredients and more rigorous routine food testing.
+Germany then introduced a series of new measures including tough restrictions on animal feed ingredients.

 (Reuters Health) - Senior citizens who live with dogs appear to meet internationally recognized exercise goals just by walking them, a new study suggests.